- Date : 18/05/2018

 When to ULIP, when to MF

-So, when should you opt for a ULIP and when should you invest in a mutual fund?
+So, when should you opt for a ULIP investment and when should you invest in a mutual fund investment?
 This answer is not straightforward.
 It depends on your own needs.

 First of all, if you need your investment to be liquid—be easily convertible into cash on short notice, then you better opt for a mutual fund.
 ULIPs have a lock-in period of minimum five years.
 During this time, you cannot redeem your money.
 Of course, not all mutual funds are liquid.
 ELSS funds also have a three-year lock-in period.

-There are thousands of mutual fund schemes to choose from, depending on the risk and return objectives.
+There are thousands of mutual fund schemes to choose from and mutual funds to invest in, depending on the risk and return objectives.
 There are even funds which mimic an equity index like Sensex or Nifty.
 You may not get this kind of variety among ULIPs.
-However, you may find different options amongst ULIPs depending on who you want to protect—yourself during retirement, your kids and so on.
+However, you may find different options amongst ULIP investments depending on who you want to protect—yourself during retirement, your kids and so on.

 Before deciding to invest in either of the financial products, be clear about what you want to achieve from your money